jbowes/repl/content/one-sided-idempotence.md

 second request will impact the complexity of the client's logic for handling replies, and may ultimately end up impacting what an end user sees.

+[Stripe][stripe]'s API is a strong proponent of idempotence, and typical in how it handles `DELETE` requests.

 TODO: stripe example

 explain: extra logic for client